WVIT: Viacom and NBC ownership

 WVIT's NBC30 logo used from 2005 until July 16, 2009.
 The numeric "30" had been in use in one form or another since 1992.

 In the summer of 1977, Plains Television announced it would sell WHNB-TV to the original iteration of Viacom for $15 million.
 The former CBS Inc. subsidiary was making its first foray into broadcast station ownership.
 Shortly after assuming control in the spring of 1978, channel 30's call letters were changed to the present WVIT on June 12 (for "Viacom International Television") to reflect its new ownership.
 Viacom immediately announced plans to boost WVIT's signal, and also made upgrades in the station's news department.
 In 1980, channel 30 signed on with a new transmitter that more than doubled its coverage area, giving it a clear signal to much of New Haven for the first time, though the channel 59 repeater was kept in service.
 WVIT became the sole Connecticut-based NBC affiliate in March 1982, when WATR-TV's affiliation contract with NBC ended and the station became independent WTXX (it is now WCCT-TV).
 The Torrington translator was turned off in 1987, and the New Haven repeater was shut down in the mid-1990s to allow full-powered WTVU (now WCTX) to begin operations.
-In 1993, WVIT and WTXX entered into a part-time local marketing agreement after talks with Fox affiliate WTIC-TV (channel 61) failed.
+In 1993, WVIT and WTXX entered into a part-time local marketing agreement (LMA) after talks with Fox affiliate WTIC-TV (channel 61) failed.